binaryphile/fluentfp/README.md

 ### 1. `fluent`

-The `fluent` package offers fluent slices – Go slices with additional fp methods such as `MapWith` (map), `KeepIf` (filter), and `Each` (foreach).
-Fluent slices support streamlined, chainable operations on collections, improving readability and reducing boilerplate for list transformations.
+The `fluent` package offers fluent slices -- Go slices with additional fp methods such as `ToString` (map to string), `KeepIf` (filter), and `Each`.
+Fluent slices support streamlined, chainable operations on collections, improving readability and reducing boilerplate for slice transformations.

 ``` go